Git-Jiro/homebrew-jiro/README.md

 If you have **not installed XCode** during installation of Homebrew, please **do so now!** [This page will explain **how to install a compiler for Homebrew**](http://docs.brew.sh/Installation.html).
 Otherwise you will not be able to use any of these formulae.

-After the app is installed, you may also want to symlink it to your applications folder:
+If you are not a developer, don't want to compile it yourself or just want to install it in your applications folder.

-    brew linkapps gridcoin
+Maybe the brew cask is more interesting for you: https://github.com/Git-Jiro/homebrew-jiro-casks

 Have fun!